 Aviation Safety Network website for information on aviation safety in Haiti.

-You are subject to local laws, including those appearing harsh by Australian standards.
+You're subject to local laws, including those appearing harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our

 Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 Penalties for drug offences are severe and may lead to imprisonment and fines.
 Prison conditions in Haiti are very poor.
-More information:

 There are no laws in Haiti restricting the rights of LGBTI persons or advocacy groups although an anti-LGBTI sentiment exists.
 People identified as LGBTI may be targeted for harassment, discrimination or physical attacks.